stephanbogner/Paste-Today-s-Date/README.md

 If you want to change it, select **"Open with Automator"** instead of completing the installation.
 ![Installation complete](assets/customize_prefix.png)

-This will open an application called **Automator**, you have to change a few lines of code to customize the prefix, but don't worry, you don't need to know how to code to do that.
+This will open an application called **Automator** which handles the functionality.
+You have to change a few lines of code to customize the prefix, but don't worry, you don't need to know how to code to do that.
 ![Customize your prefix](assets/customize_prefix2.png)

+At the top of the script are a few lines which help you customize the prefix.
+They mean the following:

 - **"shortenYear = true"** will paste the year with two digits, e.g. **15 for 2015**
 - **"shortenYear = false"** will use four digits instead, e.g. **2015 for 2015**